Best Dragon Dictation Software Alternatives in 2026

 In 2026, you have better options.
 Modern AI tools are faster to set up, more affordable, and work across more platforms than Dragon ever did.

-For most people looking for a Dragon dictation software alternative, Voicy offers the best combination of accuracy, platform support, and price.
+For most people replacing Dragon, Voicy offers the best mix of accuracy, platform support, and price.
 It works on Mac and Windows, handles automatic punctuation, supports 50+ languages, and starts with a free trial so you can try before you buy.

-Free alternatives like Apple Dictation, Windows Dictation, and Google Docs Voice Typing are worth trying first if you're on a budget — they're surprisingly capable for basic dictation needs.
+Free alternatives like Apple Dictation, Windows Dictation, and Google Docs Voice Typing are worth trying first if you're on a budget.
+They are surprisingly capable for basic dictation needs.

 Start your Voicy free trial →